Safe Reinforcement Learning with Preference-based Constraint Inference: Experiments

 \subsection{Ablation Studies on SNR-based Loss}

-The SNR-based loss (Section~\ref{SNR}) is specifically designed to encourage the learned cost model to induce sufficient variance in its outputs, thereby providing more informative signals for efficient policy optimization.
-We conduct a sensitivity analysis on the SNR loss weight $\zeta$ in Goal task, summarizing mid-training and final performance in Table~\ref{tab:snr}.
+$\mathcal{L}_{PbCI}=\mathcal{L}_{pair}+\mathcal{L}_{safe}^{DZ}+\mathcal{L}_{SNR}$ represents the total loss function used in the PbCRL framework. $\mathcal{L}_{pair}$ and $\mathcal{L}_{safe}^{DZ}$ are both cross-entropy losses operating on the same scale, thus they naturally take equal weights without requiring heuristic tuning. $\mathcal{L}_{SNR}$ (Section~\ref{SNR}) is specifically designed to encourage the learned cost model to induce sufficient variance in its outputs, thereby providing more informative signals for efficient policy optimization.
+We conduct a sensitivity analysis on the weighting coefficient $\zeta$ of $\mathcal{L}_{SNR}$ in Goal task, summarizing mid-training and final performance in Table~\ref{tab:snr_ap}.

 Results show that an excessive SNR weight $(10^{-2})$ destabilizes the learning process, evidenced by high variance in both return and cost.
 Conversely, removing (0) or under-weighting $(10^{-5})$ the SNR term leads to a flattened cost landscape, resulting in slow safety convergence (higher costs at mid-training).
 A balanced $\zeta$ $(10^{-3})$ induces sufficient cost differentiation, accelerating convergence with lower cost and higher return both at mid-training and final.
 This allows the algorithm to reach a desired performance level within less training iterations, particularly beneficial in real-world applications where interacting with the environment is expensive / time-consuming, or in computationally intensive domains like language model alignment where policy training is costly.